 And even though I know many will point out the abundance of fruit extracts (all of which have low evidence for effects and a potential to be irritating) as fault in the formula, I personally don’t find any flaws here: A high concentration of Vitamin C, supported by Ferulic Acid and Vitamin E, Aloe Vera and Panthenol for soothing and a few humectants – a great formula.
-There even is retinol added, and it is above 1%, which might explain the amount of rave reviews the pixi Vitamin C Serum gets online.
+There even is retinol added, and it seems to be above 1%, which might explain the amount of rave reviews the pixi Vitamin C Serum gets online.
 Mind you, I don’t think it is enough to replace a dedicated retinoid if you are really concerned about premature aging, but a nice touch if you cannot be bothered to think about that as well.

 Why do we use Vitamin C serum?

 Vitamin C is a well known antioxidant, something everyone knows by now we need in our skin care routine (if you didn´t, read my “Which ingredients work for anti aging” post here).
 Why?
 Because stress, sun, pollution and just basic reactions in our body create free radicals that have the ability to damage our cells – free radical damage.
 Antioxidants neutralize these free radicals, preventing damage and thus premature aging.

 But Vitamin C can do more than just that.
 It plays an important role in collagen production.
 You might have heard of scurvy, a form of malnutrition that made you prone to bleeding and loosing your teeth?
 That is because of a Vitamin C deficiency that hindered collagen production.
 No one these days should be that Vitamin C deficient, but making sure you have enough for optimal production won´t hurt on your way to plump skin.